Pitch invader brings rainbow flag onto field during World Cup match

 As well as carrying the pride flag, the fan also wore a t-shirt with a superman logo and the message: “Save Ukraine”.

-The back of the t-shirt had the message: “Respect for Iranian Women”.
+The back of the t-shirt had the message: “Respect for Iranian Women”, with three security guards manhandling the fan and removing him from the pitch within seconds of entering the field of play.

+The Group H match was briefly halted after approximately 50 minutes and fans in attendance booed the protestor off the pitch before the game resumed with Iranian referee Alireza Faghani retrieving the flag.

 The World Cup has been hit by controversy throughout in Qatar, where homosexuality is illegal.

-Fifa provided a u-turn over its stance to allow fans to wear rainbow items at stadia.
+Fifa performed a u-turn over its stance to allow fans to wear rainbow items at stadia, as detailed by the Independent.

-The match soon had its first goal after the interruption, with Bruno Fernandes’ strike, with Cristiano Ronaldo in the vicinity and claiming the goal.
+The colours have become one of the tense moments of the tournament, as so many players, officials and fans want to make a gesture of solidarity towards the LGBTQ+ community over Qatar’s laws and culture around homosexuality.

+Some supporters and media have had items of clothing with rainbow flags confiscated, most notably with security even instructing that bucket hats should be removed.

 Register for free to continue reading